Babbie Mason

-Babbie Yvett Robie Wade Mason (born February 1, 1955) is an American gospel singer, songwriter, writer, and adjunct professor of songwriting at Point University and Lee University, and also a television talk-show host.
-Born to Georgie and George W. Wade.
-Mason's father was a Baptist pastor and she hails from at least five generations of ministers.
+Babbie Yvett Robie Wade Mason (born February 1, 1955) is an American gospel music singer, songwriter, author, and adjunct professor of songwriting at Lee University, Trevecca University and Spring Arbor University.
+Mason is also the television talk-show host of Babbie's House.
+Born to Georgie and George W. Wade, Mason's father was a Baptist pastor and she hails from at least five generations of ministers.
 Mason started playing as church pianist in 1964 and was the choir director for the church her father pastored.

 Biography

-Before becoming a recording artist, Mason was a teacher in Michigan.
+Before becoming a recording artist, Mason was a teacher in Jackson, Michigan.
 She later relocated to Georgia in 1980 and continued in her teaching profession.
 In 1984, Mason left teaching and began the first stages of her musical career.
 In 1985 she received first place honors in both the songwriting and vocal categories at the Christian Artist Music Seminar in the Rockies.
-In 1988, Mason signed her first record deal with Word Records out of Nashville, Tennessee.
+In 1989, Mason signed her first record deal with Word Records out of Nashville, Tennessee.